 \section{Properties of M\"{o}bius domain wall fermions in periodic boundary condition}

-Before introducing the SF scheme into the M\"{o}bius domain wall fermions (MDWF), we briefly explain the properties of the MDWF without the SF boundary condition.
-The temporal and spatial extent of the lattice box is infinite or finite with periodic boundary conditions for simplicity.
+Before introducing the SF scheme for MDWFs, we briefly explain the MDWF properties without the SF boundary condition.
+For simplicity, the following discussion assumes that the temporal and spatial extents of the lattice box are infinite or finite with periodic boundary conditions.

 The MDWF operator\cite{Brower:2004xi,Brower:2012vk} $D_{\MDWF}$ is defined by